paladin-t/crft/docs/manual.md

 ### Basic module

 Crapht Box runs on top of a [BASIC](https://paladin-t.github.io/b8/) system.
-This module contains wrappers to communicate with it.
+This module contains wrappers to communicate to it.

 **Importing**